-Shelter providers will work collaboratively with clients to:
+Transitional housing program providers will work collaboratively with residents to:

 - a.
 Find suitable housing as identified in their service plans - b.
-Provide them with the appropriate supports and referrals that will help them achieve and maintain housing stability - Provide timely referrals to Indigenous service providers for Indigenous Housing First programs and supports
+Provide them with the appropriate supports and referrals that will help them achieve and maintain housing stability - c.
+Provide timely referrals to Indigenous service providers for Indigenous Housing First programs and supports